Apache Kafka: A Step-by-Step Guide to Handling Producer and Consumer Failures

 6. Security: Securing Apache Kafka clusters from unauthorized access and data breaches is critical.
 Implementing access control mechanisms, encrypting data in transit and at rest, and auditing user activities can help ensure the security of the system.

-You might also like: Spark Streaming with Kafka
+You might also like: Building Python Applications with MySQL Database: Step-by-Step Guide

 Running Apache Kafka requires careful planning, implementation, and monitoring to ensure that the system remains stable, performant, and secure.
 Addressing these common issues can help prevent significant problems and ensure that the system meets the business requirements.